tanmaysingh3856/KitsuneUserbot/README.md

 5. Run the userbot: `python -m pixsuvy`

 Usage:
-- To start the userbot, run `python -m Pixsuvy`.
+- To start the userbot, run `python3 -m Pixsuvy`.
 - To stop the userbot, press `CTRL + C`.

 Contributing: